WanYMEN/IntegratingGenomicAndTranscriptomicDataToRevealGeneticMechanismsUnderlyingPiaoChickenRumplessTrait/README.md

 # IntegratingGenomicAndTranscriptomicDataToRevealGeneticMechanismsUnderlyingPiaoChickenRumplessTrait
-Codes for paper Integrating Genomic and Transcriptomic Data to Reveal Genetic Mechanisms Underlying Piao Chicken Rumpless Trait
+Codes for the paper Integrating Genomic and Transcriptomic Data to Reveal Genetic Mechanisms Underlying Piao Chicken Rumpless Trait